krixik-ai/krixik-docs/docs/system/pipeline_creation/pipeline_config.md

 <a href="https://colab.research.google.com/github/krixik-ai/krixik-docs/blob/main/docs/system/pipeline_creation/pipeline_config.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

-## Pipeline `.config`
+## Pipeline `config`

-The `.config` method allows you to view a pipeline's configuration.
+The `config` method allows you to view a pipeline's configuration.
 For each module in the pipeline it displays acceptable input formats, output formats, models available, and any parameters of the available models.
 In other words, a pipeline's configuration is its complete "under the hood" description.

-Using the `.config` method is very simple.
+Using the `config` method is very simple.
 First let's create a pipeline to try it on:

 ```python